Pursue Your Passions

-If your student organization is planning on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: All University travel is currently suspended.
+If your student organization plans on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: Travel is currently limited to 20-mile radius.

-- Submit the event and provide details of the travel request.
+- Submit an event request on Collegiate Link and provide details of the travel request.
 Student Involvement will request additional information if necessary and either approve or deny the event.

 Resources for Student Organizations

-Student Organizations can find all forms, files, and information on Collegiate Link under Campus Links to support the operation of their organization.
-Sign up for the weekly newsletter where we send updates on policies and answers to frequently asked questions.
+Student Organizations can find all forms, files, and information on Collegiate Link under Campus Links to support their organization's operation.
+Sign up for the weekly newsletter, where we send updates on policies and answers to frequently asked questions.

 - Register the Organization in Collegiate Link

-- Have the 2 Executive Board Members that participated in the training complete the Post-Assessment and Agreement Form
+- For organizations that missed the trainings, have 2 Executive Board Members watch the recorded training and complete the Post-Assessment and Agreement Form

 Managing Collegiate Link